 The Scheme does not affect PFG’s Vanquis and Moneybarn customers.
-The credit card lending and car finance operations are profitable and go through a different subsidiary so PFG is not including them in the Scheme and their customers can’t vote on it.
+The credit card lending and car finance operations are profitable and go through a different subsidiary so PFG is not including them in the Scheme.

 How the Scheme will work